kachick/lishogi-dev/README.md

 In this repo, set up the dependencies with nix and flake, except for data stores like MongoDB and Redis.\
 Mongo and Redis will run in a container, but it will not use docker and docker-compose, it will only use [sylabs/singularity](https://github.com/sylabs/singularity) for that.

+## Limitations

+singularity provided by nixpkgs don't run on M1 mac